 An interesting stumble in the selling of the SG rate increase, is that the company tax rate was eventually going to fall to 28% which the Government argued would soften some of the SG increase for employers.
 The promise was that from July 2013, the company tax rate would decrease to 29% (from 30%) and from July 2014, the company tax rate would decrease to 28%.
 During 2012, the former ALP Government announced that the cut to company tax rates would not go ahead.

 In the 2014 Federal Budget, the Liberal government announced a proposed drop in the company tax rate by 1.5%, but an offset levy for large companies of 1.5% to help finance the Paid Parental Leave levy.
 Smaller companies however would not have to pay the PPL levy, so would arguably benefit financially from the drop in company tax rate.
-The PPL levy in its current form is now defunct, and the proposed cut in company tax rate to 28.5%, promised to take affect from 1 July 2015, has morphed into a small business corporate tax cut, applicable to businesses with a turnover of less than $2 million.
+The PPL levy in its current form is now defunct, and the proposed cut in company tax rate to 28.5%, promised to take affect from 1 July 2015, has morphed into a small business corporate tax cut (reducing tax rate to 28.5% from 30%), applicable to businesses with a turnover of less than $2 million.

-Note: Subject to legislation, from 1 July 2016, the small business corporate tax rate will drop to 27.5% for businesses with an aggregated annual turnover of less than $10 million.
-From 1 July 2017, the 27.5% tax rate will also apply to companies with an aggregated annual turnover of less than $25 million, and from 1 July 2018, to companies with an aggregated annual turnover of less than $50 million, and the turnover threshold gradually increases to $1 billion by from 1 July 2022.
-From 1 July 2023, all companies will be subject to the 27.5% tax rate, which drops to 27% for the 2024/2025 year, and then 26% for the 2025/2026 year and then 20% for the 2026/2027 year.
-Note that these changes to the company tax rate are still subject to legislation being passed by parliament.
+Note: The Liberal government’s original plans were, that from 1 July 2016, the small business corporate tax rate would drop to 27.5% for businesses with an aggregated annual turnover of less than $10 million.
+From 1 July 2017, the 27.5% tax rate would also apply to companies with an aggregated annual turnover of less than $25 million, and from 1 July 2018, to companies with an aggregated annual turnover of less than $50 million, and the turnover threshold would gradually increase to $1 billion by from 1 July 2022.
+From 1 July 2023, all companies would be subject to the 27.5% tax rate, which dropped to 27% for the 2024/2025 year, and then 26% for the 2025/2026 year and then 25% for the 2026/2027 year.